DieselNet Technology Guide » Emission Control Catalysts

 Please log in to view the complete version of this paper.

 Emission performance durability and mechanical durability are the two key aspects of the overall durability of an emission control system.
 The emission durability depends on the quality of the catalyst coating and on the operating conditions such as temperature or levels of catalyst poisons in the exhaust gas.
-The catalytic converter design has to provide the required mechanical system durability.
+The catalytic converter design has to provide the required mechanical durability.

-| Gasoline | Diesel | |
+Gasoline | Diesel | |

-| Temperature Range, °C | 300-1100 | 100-650 |
+Temperature range, °C | 300-1100 | 100-650 |

-| Temperature Gradient, °C | 100-300 | 100-200 |
+Temperature gradient, °C | 100-300 | 100-200 |

-| Space Velocity, 1/hr | 30,000-100,000* | 60,000-150,000* |
+Space velocity, 1/hr | 30,000-100,000* | 60,000-150,000* |

-| Vibration Acceleration, g | 28 | 10-20 |
+Vibration acceleration, g | 28 | 10-20 |

-| * - higher S.V. may be used in aftermarket applications | ||
+* - higher S.V. may be used in aftermarket applications |

-Since the diesel engine is more durable than its gasoline counterpart, the required life expectancy for diesel catalytic converters is also longer than that for gasoline converters.
-For example, since 2004 the US EPA durability requirement for emission control systems on heavy-duty diesel engines is 10 years/22,000 hours/435,000 miles (700,000 km), whichever occurs first (previously, the requirements were 8 years/290,000 miles or 467,000 km).
+The required catalytic converter life expectancy is on the order of hundreds of thousands of kilometers, depending on the type of application.
+For example, since 2004, the US EPA durability requirement for emission control systems on heavy-duty diesel engines is 10 years/22,000 hours/435,000 miles (700,000 km), whichever occurs first.

 ###